andrewchambers/minias/README.md

   small program.
 This choice makes sense given we don't aim to build a library.

-- Minias deliberately keeps the peg grammar quite repetitive and simple, please keep it this way.
+- Minias deliberately keeps the peg grammar quite repetitive and simple, please keep it this way as it is easy to understand and it leaves the door open for code generation.

 - Performance is limited by the parser, it would be interesting to see if we can improve the parser generator upstream.
 That being said,